ssciwr/sustainable_development_course/README.md

 1. Build and publish your documentation through GitHub actions
 1. Publish your python module as a package

-We will set up github actions and you will learn how to publish python modules.
+We will set up GitHub actions and you will learn how to publish Python modules.

-## Content of each unit
-- An introduction to new topics and concepts (1h)
-- Individual work on the new concepts (1h)
-- A coding demonstration (1h)
-- Tasks to be solved as teams of 2-3 developers (2h)

-## Requirements
+## Software requirements
 You will need python3, git, and numpy/seaborn/pandas/jupyter for the course.